1) Building A Big, Bold, Beautiful Market | Eleni Gabre-Madhin | TEDxWBG (2014)

 Arik Schneider introduces us to the basics of what the free market is and how it works.
 Key words: competition, product quality, price, consumer choice, freedom.

 Arik Schneider is an accomplished high school speaker and Young American’s for Freedom Chairman.
 Arik lives in Fullerton, California with his family.

 4) Make Government Great Again | Bas Heijne | TEDxMaastricht (2017)

 Does firing nurses to hire more administrative staff in a hospital really sound like the best use of funds?
 Does privatisation and a competitive market always end up with a win for the consumer?
 Sander Heijne delves into these questions to highlight the complexities and shortcomings of red tape.

 Heijne is a research journalist, historian and entrepreneur.
 He worked for the editorial economy of the Volkskrant (a Dutch quality newspaper) for five years, where he developed a fascination for the effect of bureaucratic systems on our everyday existence.
 His research into this area will be amalgamated into a book of the marketing and privatization of the public sector in the Netherlands, published in 2017.

 Have you got 10 to 20 minutes left for a boost of knowledge or inspiration?
-Watch one of the TEDx talks that we selected for you in the area of ethics and economics.
-All videos, filterable by topic, can also be found at http://www.moralmarkets.org/resources/tedx-talks/
+Watch one of the TEDx talks that we selected for you in the area of ethics and business/economics.
+All videos in this series, filterable by topic, can also be found at http://www.moralmarkets.org/resources/tedx-talks/

 Articles in this series: